TahsinOP/Lidar-to-radar-L2R-translation-for-autonomous-using-GAN-General-advisory-networks-/README.md

 5. Our research concludes that the L2R GAN neural network model holds significant promise in producing RADAR images.
 The model employs global generators for large regions and local generators for small regions.
 Furthermore, it can be employed to generate RADAR data for critical scenarios, such as pedestrian collision warnings.

-# Simulation Using MATLAB

-To demonstrate the principles of sensor fusion and autonomous driving , we will use MATLAB to run a simulation that showcases the fusion of synthetic radar and vision data.
-The simulation will illustrate how the combined information from these sensors can provide a more comprehensive perception of the surroundings

 # Prerequisites

 Before proceeding with the sensor fusion using synthetic radar and vision data simulation, ensure you have the following prerequisites in place: